 A graduate student seeking waiver or partial waiver of a CGCE requirement must petition in writing his/her Graduate Program Director explaining what relief is sought and why the student believes special consideration is justified.
-The Graduate Program Director will review the petition and if he/she supports it, will send her/his recommendation to the Dean.
+The Graduate Program Director will review the petition and will send her/his recommendation to the Dean.
 The Dean will review the petition and inform the student of his/her decision.
 In all cases the decision of the Dean is final.